FriendsOfEpub/blitz-tasks/README.md

 - you must modify dozens of older HTML files (e.g. backlist EPUB);
 - you have to systematically clean and improve the markup that is output by an authoring tool;
-- you want to upgrade a lots of files to HTML5 (or EPUB3);
+- you want to upgrade lots of files to HTML5 (or EPUB3);
 - you want to add `id` to all your headings, figures, notes, etc.;
 - you want to remove or rename a lot of classes;
 - you want to add elements e.g. stylesheet, metas, etc. to a large amount of files;